 - You will pour some of the sauce on top of the meat to coat the top part of the ribs.

-Yes, you can use a trivet and not worry about fat layer at all!
+Yes, you can STILL use a trivet and not worry about fat layer at all, but it is not mandatory!
 I cooked it both ways.
-With and without trivet.
+And it worked with and without trivet.

-Note that I did not thicken the sauce in this recipe.
-After I released the pressure, a good amount of the liquid did evaporate and the sauce had thickened up.
+*Note that I did not thicken the sauce in this recipe.
+After I released the pressure, a good amount of the liquid did evaporate and the sauce had thickened up ON ITS OWN!

-The close-up picture below shows the sauce spooned on top of the ribs.
-As you can see, it’s of a pretty good consistency:
+The close-up picture above shows the sauce spooned on top of the ribs.
+As you can see, it’s of a pretty good consistency!

 Instant Pot Tips